 • Tasmania

-Taking in Hobart itself and the surrounding area to the north west is Derwent Valley, where the road follows the beautiful Derwent River through rows of poplars, hops and vines and on to Tasmania’s central highlands.
+Taking in Hobart itself and the surrounding area to the northwest is Derwent Valley, where the road follows the beautiful Derwent River through rows of poplars, hops and vines and onto Tasmania’s central highlands.

 Top Stats